Hook

 Visually, Hook makes use of a very minimal style featuring grey lines on a white background.
 The monochromatic graphics are a good fit for the game’s theme and make it easy to follow the paths of lines even when they overlap everywhere.

 We didn’t encounter any issues, but the lack of resolution and audio settings could cause problems for some players.
-The audio in Hook is also a good match for the monochrome visuals and features calming sounds and tunes.
+The audio in Hook also matches the monochrome visuals and features calming sounds and tunes.
 The combination gives the game an almost meditative feel, which is pretty neat.
 Hook can only be played with a mouse, and interaction is limited to clicking on buttons to activate them or clicking on special sections to alter the path of lines.
-Since the lines overlap so much, it is essential to ensure that only the hooks you want to remove are connected to the button you plan on pressing and nothing else.
+Since the lines overlap so much, ensuring that only the hooks you want to remove are connected to the button you plan on pressing and nothing else is essential.
 Because of the intricate structure of later levels, you get three attempts before the level resets, and you have to start from scratch, which is more than fair.

 System Requirements